Bibliosentience, 1st synapse

 Boundless Bodies: anecdotes & antidotes

-Memoir (2019-2023)
+memoir (2019-2023)

 A 5-chapter memoir [The Feet; The Sea; The Garden; The Dictionary; The Storyteller] for my father and the countless lives we both have touched and been touched by.